Things To Do

 Located just outside of Idaho Springs, the Phoenix Gold Mine is not to be missed.
 The Phoenix Vein was originally discovered in 1871.
 There are three levels going to a depth of 500 feet.
 Historical mining tools, ladders, milling equipment, buckets, emergency equipment and much more are on display throughout the tour.

 The Argo Tunnel is a 4.16 mile mine drainage and access tunnel.
 The tunnel intersects nearly all the major gold mines between Idaho Springs and Central City, and is the longest such drainage tunnel in the Central City-Idaho Springs mining district.
-Although the tunnel itself is not open to the public, the associated gold ore mill and an adjacent gold mine are open to public tours.
+The front 120 feet of the ARGO TUNNEL is open to the public for the ﬁrst time in its history, along with the associated gold ore mill.
 Most of the equipment used for processing the gold ore remains in place.
-The bottom level of the mill serves as a museum displaying mining and milling artifacts, old payroll records, milling receipts, and old photographs.
+The bottom level of the mill serves as a museum displaying mining and milling equipment and artifacts, old payroll records, milling receipts, and old photographs and many other antiquities.